-Remote work has been an option at many companies for years, but during the pandemic it became a necessity for a lot of workers, including finance and accounting teams.
+Remote work has been an option at many companies for years, but during the pandemic it became a necessity for many workers, including finance and accounting teams.

 As businesses open offices again, many professionals want to continue working remotely at least part of the time.
 In addition, some team members hired recently may not live near corporate offices and are remote full-time.